-- Building young people’s resilience through the development of a physical and cultural activity programme helping low-skilled/low-qualified migrant and young people with fewer opportunities to adapt and deal with new and changing situations;
+- Building young people’s resilience (in particular volunteers) through the development of a physical and cultural activity programme helping them to adapt and deal with new and changing situations and to help society to thrive;

 - Developing and evaluating resources promoting life skills;